-Descended from Caddoan linguistic stock, the Pawnee were unlike most of the Plains Indians as their villages tended to be permanent.
-Originally, they were an agricultural people, growing maize, beans, pumpkins and squash.
+Descended from Caddoan linguistic stock, the Pawnee were unlike most Plains Indians as their villages tended to be permanent.
+Initially, they were agricultural, growing maize, beans, pumpkins, and squash.
 With the coming of the horse, they did begin to hunt buffalo, but it always remained secondary to agriculture.

 The Pawnee Confederacy was divided into the following four bands:

 - Kitkehaki – Republican Pawnee

 - Pitahauerat – Tapage Pawnee

 The Chaui are generally recognized as the leading band.
 However, each band was autonomous, seeing to its own until outside pressures from the Europeans and neighboring tribes saw the Pawnee drawing closer together.

 Living in large oval lodges formed of posts, willow branches, grass, and earth, as many as 30-50 people would live in the same lodge.
 Each village would consist of about 10-15 lodges.